Why Automate This? Exploring Correlations Between Desire for Robotic Automation, Invested Time and Well-Being: Methods

 Our independent variables consist of subgroups that represent two demographic categories: gender subgroups (men and women) and income levels (low, middle, and high-income levels).
 These help us to isolate and analyze any distinct preferences and correlations within each demographic group.

-\textbf{Gender:} The B1K~\cite{li2023behavior} survey collected gender data, with participants identifying as women (43.41\%), men (55.50\%), non-binary (0.83\%), or ``other'' (0.26\%) ATUS adheres to a binary classification of sex, recognizing only male (53.8\%) and female (46.2\%).
-Binary classification is not representative of the full spectrum of gender identities, potentially resulting in mismeasurement and misrepresentation of participants.
+\textbf{Gender:} The B1K~\cite{li2023behavior} collected gender data, with participants identifying as women (43.41\%), men (55.50\%), non-binary (0.83\%), or ``other'' (0.26\%) ATUS adheres to a binary classification of sex, recognizing only male (53.8\%) and female (46.2\%).
+This binary classification does not represent the full spectrum of gender identities, potentially resulting in mismeasurement and misrepresentation of participants.
 In this paper, we analyze both the ``male/female'' response as reported in ATUS and the ``man/woman'' response as reported in B1K surveys as the independent variable ``gender category:'' men/women.
 Though these responses may reflect two different aspects of one's identity (biological sex vs. gender), our decision was driven by the need for comparability across the three datasets.
-A deeper discussion on the variable \textit{Gender} can be found in our limitations section (Sec.~\ref{s:d}) and on the Website.
+We discuss the variable \textit{Gender} further in our limitations section (Sec.~\ref{s:d}) and in Appendix~\ref{sec:gendervar}.

 \textbf{Income:} We divided ATUS and B1K participants into high, low, and mid-income levels based on household size, the poverty line, and income data from 2021.
 The upper boundary for the low-income category was taken from historical poverty thresholds from the U.S. Census Bureau~\cite{census2021}.
 The lower boundary for the high-income category was informed by the Pew Research Center’s analysis~\cite{pewResearch2021}.
 The income distribution of BEHAVIOR 1K shows 64.9\% mid-income, 33.0\% low-income, and 2.0\% high-income groups.
-Further explanation can be found on our website.
+Further explanation can be found in Appendix~\ref{sec:subgrouping} and on our website.